docker/docs/docker-hub/github.md

 The organization's administrators may need to go to the Organization's "Third party access" screen in "Settings" to grant or deny access to the Docker Hub Registry application.
-This change will apply to all organization members.
+This change applies to all organization members.

 ![Check Docker Hub application access to Organization](images/gh-check-admin-org-dh-app-access.png)